-Dementia Care: Understanding What To Do and When
+Dementia Care: Understanding Behaviors and Managing Challenges

 One of the most challenging tasks that caregivers for people living with dementia face is understanding certain behaviors and needs.
 Toxic changes in the brain destroy neurons and affect the behavior and emotional state of the person living with the disease.
 These changes can be stressful for the person and their caregivers alike and can lead to unnecessary conflicts.